-\textbf{Learning-based methods for perception and decision-making.} With the developments in deep learning \cite{pouyanfar2019survey}, deep neural networks, especially convolution neural networks (CNNs), have demonstrated outstanding performance in image processing \cite{frenay2013classification,druzhkov2016survey}, natural language processing \cite{sharma2017literature,lippi2019natural}, and motion estimation \cite{kendall2015posenet}, among others.
-The impact of deep learning on perception is transformational, and it has made significant advances in autonomous vehicles \cite{cadena2016past}.
-For example, CNN-based models are widely used in relevant works of environment perception, such as monocular depth estimation \cite{zhou2017unsupervised}, ego-motion prediction \cite{kendall2015posenet}, objective detection \cite{zhao2019object}, and semantic segmentation \cite{ghosh2019understanding}.
-Furthermore, to overcome the shortcomings (e.g., running in low texture or high dynamic scenes) and improve the robustness of the current SLAM methods, attempts have been made to incorporate SLAM with deep learning and satisfactory results have been obtained \cite{jung2019multi}.
-Reinforcement learning has also been widely studied in biology\cite{mahmud2018applications}, finance\cite{deng2016deep}, and control\cite{kiumarsi2017optimal}.
-Related works demonstrate that reinforcement learning exhibits good performance in robotic navigation \cite{bruce2017one} because it implements the navigation problems in an end-to-end manner.
-Unlike some well-written reviews \cite{fraundorfer2012visual, cadena2016past,sualeh2019simultaneous}, this survey mainly focuses on surveying the learning-based SLAM related works, as well as the representative results for decision-making in autonomous systems.
+\textbf{Learning-based methods for visual perception and navigation.} With the development in learning framework \cite{pouyanfar2019survey}, deep learning and reinforcement learning have demonstrated outstanding performance in image processing \cite{frenay2013classification,druzhkov2016survey}, natural language processing \cite{sharma2017literature,lippi2019natural}, motion estimation \cite{kendall2015posenet}, game theory \cite{wang2022cooperative}, biology \cite{mahmud2018applications}, finance \cite{deng2016deep}, and control \cite{kiumarsi2017optimal}, etc. The impact of learning framework on perception as well as navigation is transformational, and it has made significant advances in autonomous systems \cite{cadena2016past}.
+Recently, deep learning-based models are widely used in relevant works of environment perception, such as monocular depth estimation \cite{zhou2017unsupervised}, ego-motion prediction \cite{kendall2015posenet}, objective detection \cite{zhao2019object}, and semantic segmentation \cite{ghosh2019understanding}.
+Furthermore, to improve the tracking, localization and mapping performance of current vSLAM methods in some complex environments (e.g., low light or night-time scenes), attempts have been made to incorporate vSLAM with deep learning and satisfactory results have been obtained \cite{jung2019multi}.
+For example, some related works \cite{jadidi2017gaussian,gan2017sparse} incorporated learning based semantic understanding into the vSLAM to reconstruct the semantic maps of surroundings, as shown in Fig. \ref{fig:fig3} (d), thereby getting a high-level understanding of surroundings.
+Moreover, related work in \cite{bruce2017one} has demonstrated that reinforcement learning exhibits good performance in robotic navigation.
+It resolved and implemented the navigation problems in an end-to-end manner.
+In addition, reinforcement learning enables robots to learn and imitate humans to make decisions.
+Unlike some well-written reviews \cite{fraundorfer2012visual, cadena2016past,sualeh2019simultaneous}, this survey mainly focuses on surveying the learning-based perception, including self-state perception and environment perception, as well as the representative results for reinforcement learning-based navigation in autonomous systems.